theamma/clarify-link/README.md

 # clarify-link

 `clarify-link` is a tool to reverse obfuscated hyperlinks.
-Initially, only a regex for links obfuscated by /Cisco Ironport/ is supported.
+Initially, only a regex for *Cisco Ironport* is supported.
+You're welcome to submit a regex for other obfuscations.

 ## Requirements
 In order to build a binary, you need the Rust language and the package manager `cargo`.